burki-2077/advanced-calendar/README.md

-# atNorth Visits Calendar
+# Advanced Calendar for Jira

-A Jira Cloud Forge application that provides a comprehensive calendar view for managing client visits and site appointments.
+A Jira Cloud Forge application that provides an advanced calendar view for managing scheduled work items, events, and appointments across Jira Service Management and regular Jira projects.

 ## 🚀 Features